OSCE to hold monitoring on the contact line of troops

 Baku.
-13 August.
-REPORT.AZ/ In compliance with the mandate of the Personal Representative of the OSCE Chairman-in-Office, it is planned to hold monitoring on the contact line of troops near the Novoivanovka village on August 14, Report informs citing the press service of the Defense Ministry of Azerbaijan.
+21 September.
+REPORT.AZ/ In accordance with the mandate of the Personal Representative of the OSCE Chairperson-in-Office, the OSCE mission will hold a monitoring on troops contact line near the Alibayli village of Azerbaijan`s Tovuz region on September 22.

-Field assistants of the Personal Representative of the OSCE Chairman-in-Office Jiri Aberle and Peter Svedberg will come from the Azerbaijani side.
+Report was told in the press service of the Defense Ministry of Azerbaijan, the monitoring will be held, on the Azerbaijani side, by field assistants of the Personal Representative of the OSCE Chairperson-in-Office Hristo Hristov and Simon Tiller.

-The OSCE Chairman-in-Office Personal Representative field assistants Hristo Hristov and Yevgeniy Sharov will represent the opposite side.
+From the opposite side, the monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office Evgeny Sharov and Peter Swedberg.

 News DepartmentNews Author